Tonikiller10000/LineFollower/README.md

     <td>

 ## Description:
-This is an robot made to follow a black line from start to finish for various competitions.
-The next version will have the motor driver soldered on the board and motors screwed dirrectly to it as the suport.
+This is an robot made to follow a black line from start to finish for various competitions.The next version will have the motor driver soldered on the board and motors screwed dirrectly to it as the suport.
 Another version will have a turbine for better torque and faster speeds.

 It uses:
 - ATmega328p-AU as an microcontroller(used in arduino uno);